TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

   // put your main code here, to run repeatedly:
 }
 ```
-The schematic for the above code is attached below, while the code might contain a few new topics like interrupts it is well documented and should be understandable, we will dive into the interrupts part in the next tutorial.
+The schematic for the above code is attached below.
+While the code might contain a few new topics like interrupts, it is well documented and understandable.
+We will dive into the interrupts part in the following tutorial.